One Cardinal Rule Here

 December 27, 2015

 There are many lists on CTMQ.
 I like my lists.
-One such list I’ve maintained is the one over in the Railfan Depot, which is essentially “everything having to do with trains in Connecticut.”
-This of course includes “worthy model train layouts.”
+One such list I’ve tried to keep up with is the impressive annual model train exhibits.
+It’s part of the bigger “everything having to do with trains in Connecticut” list.

 And as with all of my lists, once I took the time to compile this particular list, it grew and grew and grew.